JIESUN233/Legion/README.md

 # Legion-ATC23-Artifacts
 Legion is a system for large-scale GNN training.
 Legion uses GPU to accelerate graph sampling, feature extraction and GNN training.
 And Legion utilizes multi-GPU memory as unified cache to minimize PCIe traffic.
 In this repo, we provide Legion's prototype and show how to run Legion.
 We provide two ways to build Legion: 1. building from source, 2. using pre-installed Legion.
 For artifacts evaluation, we recommend using the pre-installed Legion.
+Due to the machine limitation, we only show the functionality of Legion in the pre-installed environment.

 ## Hardware in Our Paper